OpenDataServices/ocds-metrics-analysis/docs/how-to/create-export.rst

    metric.add_observation("obs1", measure=34, dimensions={'answer':'like'})
    metric.add_observation("obs2", measure=15, dimensions={'answer':'neither like or dislike'})
    metric.add_observation("obs3", measure=12, dimensions={'answer':'dislike'})

+The first parameter is the id of the observation.
+This must be unique in the metric.

+You can also :doc:`pass other information such as financial data or unit information - see the reference for details <../python-api/metric>`.

 Now our store contains some data - we can export this as JSON.